CS232-Labs/Lab3-Part1/README.md

 ```
 docker pull cs231ta/lab3-2023:lab3
 ```
 to download the Docker image.
+Intermittently keep redownloading the Docker image to receive the latest updates/modifications to the Lab.

 * You can run
 ```